 - Set up is important.
 Make sure that you have enough light and the person is sitting up high so you do not have to keep bending over.

-- Get set up with all the tools you need.
+- Set up all the tools you need.
 The type of scissors is important, normal scissors wouldn’t cut it for us.
 Literally.

 - Drape a towel or other protection around the haircutee.
 We skipped this step and Mr. Mechanic felt like he was going to snip my shirt by accident– it kept getting caught on the scissors.